-In honor of Frankie-beans we are adding a Hospice and Support component to our rescue program.
+In honor of all the animals we have cared for and in our community we are adding a PAWspice and Support component to our rescue program.
 Over the years we have taken in animals that were very sick and senior ones that were facing daily suffering.
 When it was their time or it was assessed there was suffering, we ourselves were faced with the challenging decision to let them go.
-During this time we provided a safe and loving “home” for each of these precious animals.
+During that time we provided a safe and loving “home” for each of these precious animals.
 They knew how much they were loved, treasured and had that around them as they crossed over The Rainbow Bridge.
 We know that death can be such an uncomfortable topic for many of us.
-We think it’s important to see it, this last stage, and demystify it, make it less scary and sad while providing these precious animals with the best care we can along with honoring them.
+We think it’s important to share it, while providing these precious animals with the best care we can along with honoring them.
 In addition to providing this for our rescues we will also be offering the community seminars and support for their own personal pets.
 We know how challenging that “decision” is, we know how we ache with every choice we make and we also know too well the grief that follows.
 We want to be able to support the families of our community through these difficult times.
-As we work on continuing to develop this part of our program, we will share more.
 We hope that this will impart upon our beautiful community a sense of support and love as well as offer comfort, knowing our beautiful fur angels that have departed are in a better place. ❤✨👼

 Please visit The Association for Pet Loss and Bereavement website for more supports.
 They offer chatrooms, counselors and more!